rm207/flyers/Readme.md

 This code is provided to your feely, but it would be appropriate if you recognized the use of our code publicly or privately.
 Perhaps mail us a letter letting us know how appreciative you are for our hard work.
 If you use a lot of our code perhaps leave an html comment in your code stating <!--thanks to flyers.udayton.edu for use of their awesome code -->.

 It is expected that no support will be provided by these authors.
-The code is AS-IS.
+The code is <b>AS-IS</b>.
 Best of luck.
+Having said that, please review these notes below for more information.

 <b>Build Notes (or notes to help you/us [re]implement our code)</b>